prestonlimlianjie/moh-vaccinegov/index.md

   - infobar:
       title: Appeal for early vaccination
       description: >-
-        Singapore Citizens and Permanent Residents with compelling reasons to appeal for early vaccination, such as travelling for education, employment or compassion
+        Singaporeans and PRs with compelling reasons such as travel for education, employment or compassionate grounds may apply with supporting documentation
       button: Find out more
       url: /appeal
   - infobar: